 Commission from Artist Center.
-Revenue is recognized as revenue on an accrual basis in accordance with the terms of the related marketing agreements.
+Revenue is recognized as revenue at a point in time on an accrual basis in accordance with the terms of the related marketing agreements.

 b.
 Revenue Recognition Outside the Scope of PFRS 15

 Rental Income.
 Revenue from lease of property and equipment and investment properties is accounted for on a straight-line basis over the lease term.